 Be warned that it is not in your interest to speak to the police.
 They are solely gathering evidence to use against you.

-The second you become aware of an investigation, contact San Diego criminal lawyer Vikas Bajaj to discuss your case.
+The second you become aware of an investigation, contact San Diego sex crimes attorney Vikas Bajaj to discuss your case.
 If the police do make contact with you, inform them that you do not wish to make a statement and that you will be retaining an attorney.

 False Allegations of Sex Crimes